oceanprotocol/ocean-node/docs/serviceTemplates/README.md

 `envVars` cannot drive this —
 nothing merges them into a service container (`SERVICE_START` has no template id; the container env comes only from `userData`).

+**Model URLs come from every installed workflow, not just the deep-linked one.** The scan walks all of `$PACK/example_workflows/*.json` and deduplicates, because a template can ship a second workflow with weights of its own — the H3 prompt generator's text encoder is the first case.
+Scanning only the deep link would leave it without them.
+This costs the LTX templates
+nothing: neither assemble workflow references a `.safetensors` URL, and `src/test/unit/service/serviceTemplateWorkflows.test.ts` asserts that it stays that way.

+The example-input seeding block below it deliberately still reads only the deep-link workflow.
+Any new workflow should reuse `LoadImage` filenames the deep-linked one already names — the H3 prompt generator does, and the same test file enforces it.

 Custom nodes follow the same graph-driven rule.
 The script installs [TTS-Audio-Suite](https://github.com/diodiogod/TTS-Audio-Suite) — for the assemble workflow's